En3rGy/RemoteTTS/README.md

 # RemoteTTS
 The software realises a text-to-speech application using the operating systems TTS features.
 The text is provided via a TCP/UDP interface.<br>
 In addition, the software reports is state depending on the hosts power state, e.g. "bye-bye" when the host is goind to suspend or "alive" after it resumed to indicate the availability of the service.
-Therefore, `<ServerRunning>1</ServerRunning>` resp. `<ServerRunning>0</ServerRunning>` is send hwile 1 represents service alive and 0 indicates a shutdon / bye-bye of the service.
+Therefore, `<ServerRunning>1</ServerRunning>` resp. `<ServerRunning>0</ServerRunning>` is send while 1 represents *service aliv*e and 0 indicates a *shutdown / bye-bye* of the service.

 Using MS Windows, the program can detect resume and suspend events on its own an reports the status.
 This feature is not implemented for linux os.<br>
 Following a [StackOverFlow thread](https://stackoverflow.com/questions/23901419/how-to-capture-suspend-event-in-qt-linux) On linux you can put the following shell script in /etc/pm/sleep.d which executes a program with arguments.
 You can start a program and notify your main application in some way :